MegApril/dv-physical-and-nonphysical-injuries/README.md

 ### **Total Injuries Reported Across All Years (2020-2024)**
 ![Aggregated Injury Types Across](/outputs/dvBarGraphAggregate.png)
-   - Apparent Minor Injury and None were the most frequent reported injuries.
+   - Apparent Minor Injury and None were the most frequent reported injuries
-   - “None” accounted for over **30%** of reports — suggesting a large number of **non-physical harms**, such as economic abuse, forced isolation, stalking, harrasment/intimidation, or emotional/psychological control.
+   - Apparent Minor Injury accounted for over 50% of reporgs while “None” accounted for over 30% of reports suggesting a large number of **non-physical harms**, such as economic abuse, forced isolation, stalking, harrasment/intimidation, or emotional/psychological control.
       - Taken from the definitions of domestic violence from [Denver District Attorney](https://www.denverda.org/domestic-violence/) and [Rocky Mountain Victim Law Center](https://www.rmvictimlaw.org/learn/legal-information/criminal/domestic-violence-domestic-abuse)
 ---
 ### **Top Five Injury Types By Year)**